Tom Cotton campaigns in Iowa, banks political capital ahead of potential 2024 presidential run

 Cotton said his political 'focus' is currently 'in the short term' but did not take 2024 run off the table

-TREYNOR, IOWA - Arkansas Sen. Tom Cotton spent last weekend campaigning on behalf of Republicans and meeting with local leaders in Iowa, which will host the first GOP presidential primary in 2024.
+TREYNOR, IOWA - Arkansas Sen. Tom Cotton spent last weekend campaigning on behalf of Republicans and meeting with local leaders in Iowa, which will host the first GOP presidential caucus in 2024.

 Fox News caught up with Cotton, whose name has been floated as a potential 2024 contender, in between events at a local community center where the senator attended the Pottawattamie County GOP’s Lincoln/Reagan Day Dinner and participated in an agricultural roundtable with county locals.